OpenRailAssociation/osrd-website/content/docs/explanation/running_time_calculation/numerical_integration.en.md

 - Adams 2
 - Adams 3

-All explanations of these methods can be found (in french) in [this document](https://github.com/osrd-project/osrd/wiki/documents/integration/MethodesNumeriques_EricGoncalves.pdf), and the python code used for the simulation is [here](https://raw.githubusercontent.com/wiki/osrd-project/osrd/code/integration/Tests_precision.py).
+All explanations of these methods can be found (in French) in [this document](https://github.com/osrd-project/osrd/wiki/documents/integration/MethodesNumeriques_EricGoncalves.pdf), and the python code used for the simulation is [here](https://raw.githubusercontent.com/wiki/osrd-project/osrd/code/integration/Tests_precision.py).

 The simulation calculates the position and speed of a high-speed train accelerating on a flat straight line.